Cittern

 The cittern or cithren (Fr. cistre, It. cetra, Ger.
 Cister, Sp. cistro, cedra, cítola) is a stringed instrument dating from the Renaissance.
-Modern scholars debate its exact history, but it is generally accepted that it is descended from the Medieval citole (or cytole).
+Modern scholars debate its exact history, but it is generally accepted that it is descended from the medieval citole (or cytole).
 Its flat-back design was simpler and cheaper to construct than the lute.
 It was also easier to play, smaller, less delicate and more portable.
-Played by people of all social classes, the cittern was a premier instrument of casual music-making much as is the guitar today.
+Played by people of all social classes, the cittern was a popular instrument of casual music-making much like the guitar is today.

 History

 Pre-modern citterns

-The cittern is one of the few metal-strung instruments known from the Renaissance period.
-It generally has four courses (single, pairs or threes) of strings, one or more courses being usually tuned in octaves, though instruments with more or fewer courses were made.
+The cittern is one of the few metal-strung instruments known from the Renaissance music period (others being gut-strung).
+It generally has four courses of strings (single, pairs or threes depending on design or regional variation), one or more courses being usually tuned in octaves, though instruments with more or fewer courses were made.
 The cittern may have a range of only an octave between its lowest and highest strings and employs a re-entrant tuning – a tuning in which the string that is physically uppermost is not the lowest, as is also the case with the five-string banjo and most ukuleles for example.
-The tuning and narrow range allow the player a number of simple chord shapes useful for both simple song accompaniment and dances, however much more complex music was written for it.
+The tuning and narrow range allow the player a number of simple chord shapes useful for both simple song accompaniment and dances, though much more complex music was also written for it.
 Its bright and cheerful timbre make it a valuable counterpoint to gut-strung instruments.
 The Spanish bandurria, still used today, is a similar instrument.